ddev/ddev/docs/content/users/usage/troubleshooting.md

 2. Most computers can use most relaxed DNS resolution if they are not on corporate intranets that have non-internet DNS.
 So for example, the computer can be set to use 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) for DNS name resolution.
 3. If you have control of the router, you can usually change its DHCP settings to choose a public, relaxed DNS server as in #2.
 4. You can live with DDEV trying to edit the `/etc/hosts` file, which it only has to do when a new name is added to a project.

-## Windows Hosts File May Be Limited to 10 Hosts Per Line

-On some Windows systems, there is a limit to the number of hosts that can be placed in one line.
-But since all DDEV hosts are typically on the same IP address (typically 127.0.0.1, localhost), they can add up.
-As soon as you have more than 10 entries there, your browser won’t be able to resolve the addresses beyond the 10th entry.

-There are two workarounds for this problem:

-1. Use `ddev stop --all` and `sudo ddev hostname --remove-inactive` to prune the number of hosts.
-When you start a project, its hostname(s) will be re-added again.
-2. Manually edit the hosts file (typically `C:\Windows\System32\drivers\etc\hosts`) and put some of your hosts on a separate line in the file.

 ## Windows WSL2 Network Issues